pnnl/tesp/doc/TESP_DesignDoc.rst

 Turning to more complicated GridLAB-D metrics, Figure 8 provides the dictionary.
-At the top level, it includes the substation transformer size and the MATPOWER substation name for FNCS connection.
+At the top level, it includes the substation transformer size and the PYPOWER substation name for FNCS connection.
 There are four dictionaries (maps) of component types, namely houses, inverters, billing meters and feeders.
 While real substations often have more than one feeder, in this model only one feeder dictionary will exist,